GoingOffRoading/Boilest-Scaling-Video-Encoder/Worker/Scripts/readme.md

 - [ ] Sort through the test scrips, and start deleting duplicates
 - [ ] Rewrite the function that checks the queues as that is spagetti
 - [ ] Replace the print statements with logging: https://docs.python.org/3/howto/logging.html
+- [ ] Add python scripts to the DB folder to get stats